21 | Thresholds: A Psychedelic Guide to Falling Apart on Purpose

 Two Kinds of Living

 Most of life is spent sustaining.
 Building structure.
-Maintaining relationships.
 Performing roles.
+Holding things together through discipline and devotion.
 This is not wrong.
-We raise children in this mode.
-We build careers.
-We hold things together through discipline and devotion.
+Every functioning life requires it.

-But periodically, life shifts into a different register.
-Something ends, or tries to.
+But periodically, something shifts.
 An identity that once fit begins to constrict.
 The skills that built the life stop working.
 That is not failure.
-That is a threshold announcing itself.
+That is a threshold to be crossed, announcing itself.

 In my work, I do not just support people through psychedelic experiences.
 I support them through transitions.
-If we see ceremony as a single event, we miss the greater invitation.
 A psychedelic experience, like a birth, is part of a larger process.
-A life attempting to move through us.
+Life is attempting to move through us.
 Not just insight, but initiation.
 Not just healing, but transformation.
-If you are curious about how this understanding began for me, My Psychedelic Journey is where I tell that story.
+If you are curious about how this path began for me, My Psychedelic Journey is where I tell that story.

 The Architecture of Crossing